Fordcois/crown-cryptic/README.md

 ### Keyboard Input
 Currently, input is received via an on-screen keyboard made of separate components.
 It is worthwhile to explore enabling physical keyboard input when the application is used on desktop.
 Research is needed to determine how this can be implemented, particularly to prevent the mobile phone keyboard from appearing when the site is viewed on mobile devices.

+### Store Progress in Cookies
+Currently, progress is wiped when the page is reloaded, which is not ideal for a game that focuses on sharing results.
+To improve this, we can store each day's puzzle progress in a cookie, ensuring that the puzzle is only playable once.

+### Streak Option
+A way to track the users current streak of solving the daily progress

+### Expand Daily Questions
+Instead of having a single question each day, we can introduce a small grid with multiple questions to provide a more engaging and varied experience.
+This can also although for a daily theme

 ## Development Log